moorepants/BicycleDataProcessor/README.rst

 Warnings
 ========

 - The roll angle is not guaranteed to be calibrated in some of the early pavillion runs.
 Check this.
-- The system currently only loads Jason onto the bicycle.
-This shouldn't affect anything major on runs with Charlie and Luke, but there are some small discrepancies.
-- The current pavilion runs with Luke and Charlie are mostly corrupt, be ware.
+- The first set of pavilion runs with Luke and Charlie are mostly corrupt, beware.
 - The yaw angle and lateral deviation values depend on integrating the yaw rate.
 This seems to work for runs that have signals centered around zero, but are definitely wrong for others.
 (There are plans to fix this for all runs.)
-- I may have an error in my forward speed calibration (and possible wheel rate).
-The speeds seem to be 2 to 3 meters/second higher than what the treadmill output was.